Famous/framework/learn/guides/hello-famous-framework.md

 ## More to explore

-This guide has covered just a few of the simplest things you can do with the BEST development framework.
+This guide has covered just a few of the simplest things you can do with the Famous Framework.
 Try changing around this example to see what you can make it do.
 Then, we encourage you to explore the rest of these guides to learn how to build more complex, advanced applications.